After you use your press, what do you do with those very wet and pesky grounds or silt at the bottom of the coffee press and the coffee cup?

 - As far as putting the grounds down the drain, we asked this very same question to a licensed professional plumber.
 He said coffee grounds should not go down the drain as they might collect in the drain trap or other places along the way and could cause your drain lines to back up.

-- You can put those grounds in the garden or on your flowers.
-Coffee is very beneficial to plants, gardens and for aiding in composting.
+- You can put those grounds around acid-loving plants like rhododendrons, hydrangeas, camellias, daffodils, blueberries, nasturtiums, and azaleas.
+Coffee is great for composting.
 The grounds help to aerate the soil and add back certain nutrients that are good for most plants.
-We have not heard of any plants that they can damage.
-However, you might want to research your specific plant type first and verify that the grounds are or aren’t beneficial.
+We have not heard of any plants that they can damage but they may cause decreased growth.
+Regardless, you might want to research your specific plant type first and verify that the grounds are or aren’t beneficial.

 - We recycle plastic food containers during the growing season, dump our wet grounds into them, and then distribute them outside in our planting beds, around shrubs, etc. We have never had a problem doing so.